Rasmussen's Mitchell to Newsmax: Pollsters Shift Right to Save Face as Trump Gains

 "Everybody is so focused on the battlegrounds," Mitchell said.
 "But I think Trump's internal polling shows kind of what my polling has shown: all the battlegrounds are leaning in Trump's direction."

-According to Mitchell, Trump's performance may even exceed Rasmussen's current polling, which suggests close races in traditionally Democratic states like Virginia, New Mexico, and New Hampshire.
+According to Mitchell, Trump's performance may even exceed Rasmussen's current polling, which suggests close races in traditionally Democrat states like Virginia, New Mexico, and New Hampshire.

 "The race in Virginia is tighter than anybody's shown this cycle, within the margin of error," he noted, explaining that Trump's overall momentum could influence outcomes across various battlegrounds.